wisniewskikr/chrisblog-it-cloud/spring-cloud/load-balancing/server-side/springcloud-loadbalancing-serverside/README.md

 * **Microservices**: Microservices are a software architecture style where an application is built as a collection of small, independent services that communicate through APIs.
 Each service focuses on a specific business function, allowing for easier scaling, deployment, and maintenance.
 * **Service Discovery**: Service discovery in microservices is the process of automatically detecting and connecting services within a distributed system.
 It allows services to find each other dynamically without hardcoding network locations, enabling seamless scaling and communication across microservices.
 * **Eureka Service Discovery**: Eureka Service Discovery is a system that allows microservices in a distributed architecture to dynamically register themselves and discover other services.
 It acts as a registry where services announce their availability, enabling seamless communication between services without needing hard-coded network addresses.
 Eureka is commonly used in Netflix's microservices architecture and part of the Spring Cloud ecosystem.
+* **Spring Cloud API Gateway**: it is a framework for building API gateways in microservices architectures.
+It provides routing, load balancing, security, and other features for managing and directing traffic between clients and microservices.
+* **Server-side load balancing**: it is the process of distributing incoming network traffic across multiple servers on the server side to ensure efficient resource use, improve application performance, and enhance reliability.
+It is typically managed by a load balancer device or software that sits between the client and the servers.

 ##### Implementation